 The Service Control purpose-built hardware service component.
 This hardware device is capable of performing smart analysis of the packets at wire speed.
 It monitors the traffic on the line, producing raw data to be provided to the loaded application, which processes the data for functions such as reporting, policy management, subscription management, and implementation of tiered service subscriber aware traffic policies.

-The SCE Platform comes in three models: SCE 1000 2xGBE, SCE 2000 4xGBE and SCE 2000 4/8xFE.
-There may be one or more SCE Platforms on the provider network.
+The SCE platform comes in the following models: SCE 1000 2xGBE, SCE 2000 4xGBE, and SCE 2000 4/8xFE.
+There may be one or more SCE platforms on the provider network.

-Service Control Engine Platform
+Service Control Engine platform

-See SCE Platform.
+See SCE platform.